Mahluza/PR-Bot/README.md

-# PR-Bot is currently not working due to some outdated dependencies
+# PR-Bot is not working due to some outdated dependencies